Actoplus Met XR

 You should not use this medicine if you are allergic to metformin or pioglitazone, or if you have:

 severe kidney disease;

 active bladder cancer; or

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and pioglitazone.
-Be sure your caregivers know ahead of time that you are using this medication.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Actoplus Met XR.
+Be sure your caregivers know ahead of time that you are using this medicine.

 liver disease; or